wp-plugins/somatic-framework/readme.txt

 deactivate and reactivate your theme/plugin that contains the function call, as term generation only happens upon activation...

 == Changelog ==

+= 1.4.2 =
+* fixed unreliable usage of isset() for array keys in soma_init_type.
+Wasn't registering user parameters for navbar and sortable properly [facepalm]
+* new somaFunctions::is_blank() for checking whether variable/array key is actually blank or just set to "0" or false

 = 1.4.1 =
 * soma_external_media() now supports SoundCloud URLs!